hritam-mondal/Pixie/README.md

 # Pixie
-E-Commerce application with MERN Stack
+An E-Commerce application with MERN Stack